MageFront/MagentoSnippets/README.md

 The tab trigger of this plugin is mg-*

-In some editor just the tab don't trigger the snippet, so you have do press control+space to make the things happen
+In some editors just the tab key don't trigger the snippet, so you have do press control+space to make the things happen